teelahti/gp-janitor/README.md

 *For more information about the Go command line tool check [official documentation](https://golang.org/cmd/go/).*

-Now open and administrative command prompt, and
+Now open an administrative command prompt, and

     cd $GOPATH$/bin